Why two of India’s biggest spice companies are under global scrutiny

 Two of the most popular Indian spice brands – MDH and Everest – are facing global scrutiny after Hong Kong, Singapore and Nepal suspended sales of their spice blends last month.

-After routine screening detected the presence of a cancer-causing pesticide – ethylene oxide – in some of the companies’ products, several other countries like the UK, Australia, the Maldives and the US are ramping up their own testing of Indian spice products.
+After routine screening detected the presence of a cancer-causing pesticide – ethylene oxide – in some of the companies’ products, countries including the UK, Australia, the Maldives and the US are ramping up their testing of Indian spice products.

-The main blends that have allegedly been found to be contaminated are MDH’s Madras Curry Powder, Sambhar Mixed Masala Powder, Mixed Masala Curry Powder, and Everest’s Fish Curry Masala.
+The main blends allegedly found to be contaminated are MDH’s Madras Curry Powder, Sambhar Mixed Masala Powder and Mixed Masala Curry Powder, and Everest’s Fish Curry Masala.

 When did the India spice controversy start?

-On 5 April, Hong Kong’s centre for food safety suspended the sale of three MDH spice blends and one by Everest, saying that they were contaminated with ethylene oxide, a toxic chemical used as a food stabiliser.
+On 5 April, Hong Kong’s Centre for Food Safety suspended the sale of the four spice blends, saying they were contaminated with ethylene oxide, a toxic chemical used as a food stabiliser.

 Singapore soon followed suit and ordered a recall of the Everest mix, saying it was unfit for human consumption and a cancer risk with long exposure.